-Trump administration abruptly cancels three classified Iran-related briefings
+Trump administration abruptly cancels 4 classified Iran-related briefings

 “FYI the White House cancelled today’s Soleimani briefing.
 But nobody from the intelligence community was coming anyway,” he tweeted.
 “We need a full briefing on the ‘imminent threat’ intel – including the alleged embassy threats – now.
 If the President didn’t make up the threats, prove it.”

-On Tuesday, Murphy led eight Democratic senators by writing to request a briefing from the Office of the Di
+On Tuesday, Murphy led eight Democratic senators by writing to request a briefing from the Office of the Director of National Intelligence on the specific evidence underlying public claims from Trump and Secretary of State Mike Pompeo that Soleimani was planning imminent attacks on multiple US embassies.

+A Democratic aide told CNN Wednesday that ODNI had not responded to the letter.